 Our telephone lines are extremely busy so if necessary, please leave a voicemail clearly stating your name and phone number and a member of the team will call you back.
 Thank you.

-Victims First, which supports victims of crime and abuse across Berkshire, Buckinghamshire and Oxfordshire, has launched a campaign to raise awareness of coercive control and emotional abuse in relationships.
+In 2019 Victims First has launched a campaign to raise awareness of cooercive control and emotional abuse in relationships.

-Anyone who is concerned they may be experiencing abuse in thier relationship can contact Victims First for support on 0300 1234 148 or make an online referral
+Anyone who is concerned they may be experiencing abuse in their relationship can contact Victims First for support on 0300 1234 148 or make an online referral

 Coercive control became a criminal offence in 2015 and involves an act or a pattern of acts of assault, threats, humiliation and intimidation or other abuse by a perpetrator that is used to harm, punish or frighten their victim.

-The campaign focuses on various aspects of emotional abuse and controlling behaviour and includes nine examples of different behaviours people may experience in this type of abusive relationship, for example, isolation, manipulation, threats and control.
+Don’t Disappear followed Victims First ‘Know this isn’t Love’ campaign about coercive control.
+The campaign focused on various aspects of emotional abuse and controlling behaviour and includes nine examples of different behaviours people may experience in this type of abusive relationship, for example, isolation, manipulation, threats and control.
 These are told through both male and female examples and also include examples from same sex relationships.

 Victims First recently surveyed victims of coercive control across Berkshire, Buckinghamshire and Oxfordshire and had 670 people respond who described 811 relationships.
 Some key findings included:

 • A third of people who responded to our survey have been in more than one abusive relationship

 • Half of the abusive relationships began when the victim was under the age of 25